Benefits

 You have to submit an employment status form

-You must keep NAV informed about how you carry out your work-oriented activities.
+You must keep Nav informed about how you carry out your work-oriented activities.

 If you are granted AAP, you will need to submit an employment status form every 14 days.
 You use your employment status form to notify us how you are carrying out work-oriented or other agreed activities.
 Here you report how many hours you are working and whether you have been absent from your activity.